Table of Contents[Hide][Show]

 For example, if you are based out of Detroit and you want to go to New York City, your first thought may be to fly Delta, since Delta is the primary carrier in Detroit.
 However, American offers a direct flight into LaGuardia, so using Avios on American is something to consider.
 (The idea of flying Spirit may have briefly crossed your mind, but that is the airline of last resort – only if all else fails, so we will take that out of this scenario).

-If you have any Chase Ultimate Rewards Credit Card, you can transfer Ultimate Rewards Points instantly to your BA Executive Club program where you can now use the Avios points.
-Go to the ba.com website, select the option to “book with avios” and you will be able to book an American Airlines flight using Avios on the British Airways website.
+If you have a Chase Ultimate Rewards Credit Card, you can transfer Ultimate Rewards Points instantly to your BA Executive Club program where you can now use the Avios points.
+Go to the ba.com website, select the option to “book with Avios” and you will be able to book an American Airlines flight using Avios on the British Airways website.

 American Airlines recently reduced the miles required for flights under 500 flights miles to 7,500 miles each way, so you could book this same flight on American for 15,000 American Miles round trip in economy.
 However, if your flight is within 21 days of booking, American will charge you an extra $75.
 Also, with the Chase Ultimate Rewards transfer option, Avios are much easier to earn than American Airlines miles.